fredrkl/gh-terraform-flows/README.md

 ## Pre-commit hooks for terraform files (optional)

+!!! info
+    The pre-commit hooks are only running on staged files.

 To set up pre-commit hooks for terraform files, run the following commands:

 ```bash